-IFRS 8 Operating Segments:
+9.2.8 IFRS 8: Operating Segments:

 IFRS 8 was issued in November 2006 and applies to annual periods beginning on or after 1 January 2009.
-It requires particular classes of entities to disclose information about their operating segments, products and services, the geographical
+It requires particular classes of entities to disclose information about their operating segments, products and services, the geographical areas in which they operate, and their major customers.
+IFRS 8 applies to the separate or individual financial statements of an entity whose debt or equity instruments are traded in a public market or that files, or is in the process of filing, its (consolidated) financial statements with a securities commission or other regulatory organisation for the purpose of issuing any class of instruments in a public market.

-However, when both separate and consolidated financial statements for the parent are presented in a single financial report, segment information need be presented only on the basis of the consolidated financial statements
+However, when both separate and consolidated financial statements for the parent are presented in a single financial report, segment information need be presented only on the basis of the consolidated financial statements.